dani-edo/pick-me-a-pict/README.md

 # pick-me-a-pict

-A simple application for my training on input handling and state management in React Js, also API request with Axios (get Image API from Unsplash)
+Simple application for my learning about handling input, state management in React Js, also API requests with Axios (get the Image API from Unsplash)

+With this app, you can search for the image that you want, by inputting words (in English) at the input form, then press enter.
+And gotcha!.
+See the result

 ## Depedencies
 ```